Release Notes#

 You can learn about the Advantage QPU’s Pegasus topology in the Getting Started with D-Wave Solvers guide and in the new Exploring the Pegasus Topology Jupyter Notebook, which also demonstrates relevant Ocean tools and gives an example of setting different chain strengths[8] for problems submitted to Advantage and D‑Wave 2000Q QPUs.

-Leap’s Hybrid Solvers: Enhanced BQM Solver#
+Enhanced BQM Solver#

 Hybrid portfolio solvers, which in parallel to QPU processing run a variety of classical algorithms, are suited to a wide range of binary quadratic model (BQM) problems.

-D-Wave’s hybrid solver service released its first hybrid portfolio solver, hybrid_v1, on February 26.
-That solver accepts problems of up to 10,000 variables and makes use of the D-Wave 2000Q for quantum acceleration.
+D‑Wave’s hybrid solver service released its first hybrid portfolio solver, hybrid_v1, on February 26.
+That solver accepts problems of up to 10,000 variables and makes use of the D‑Wave 2000Q QPU for quantum acceleration.

 This release supports an enhanced version of this solver, hybrid_binary_quadratic_model_version2, which uses stronger algorithms, exploits the more powerful Advantage QPU, and accepts larger problems.
 You can now submit problems with up to 1 million variables, or 200 million total linear plus quadratic biases (values assigned to both nodes and edges of the graph representing your problem).